Comparing Visual Manufacturing vs Business Central

 Starting in 2014 we were helping customers replace Visual Manufacturing with Microsoft Dynamics NAV or Business Central.
 If you want to see some of the examples of our successes, two customers recorded testimonial video interviews and one a written testimonial (you can find them on the Sabre testimonials page).
 There are many more who are too shy to be online, but happy to discuss their conversion.
 As our business grew, Visual became less and less of our focus and by 2018 we no longer do any work on Visual Manufacturing.

-For Infor Visual ERP customers, we bring a few huge advantages over other Microsoft Dynamics partners if they switch platforms:
+For Infor Visual ERP customers, we bring a few huge advantages over other Microsoft Dynamics manufacturing partners if they switch platforms:

 1. Our knowledge of how Visual Manufacturing works lets us instantly show how to do the same thing in Business Central.